Calvin-R/Cyber-Security-Repository/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because the use of playbooks written in YAML they are easy to read, update, and delpoy.
+This makes the configuration easier to implement at large or small scales.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._